 It depends.
 Most specialties have a standard threshold based on the number of dentists responding to the survey.
 We lower the threshold for certain specialties and for regions of the state with fewer practitioners.

-Many dentists advertise on this website.
+Many dentists advertise in this issue.
 Does that help them get on the list?

 I have a great dentist.
 How come he or she is not on the list?